Laurie Serafini

-Lorenzo 'Laurie' Serafini (born 1 November 1958) is a former Australian rules footballer who played with Fitzroy in the VFL during the late 1970s and mid 1980s, having been recruited from Assumption College Kilmore and the PDJFA.
+Lorenzo 'Laurie' Serafini (born 1 November 1958) is a former Australian rules footballer who played with Fitzroy in the VFL between the late 1970s and middle 1980s, having been recruited from Assumption College, Kilmore and the PDJFA.
 He is the younger brother of Renato Serafini, who also played for Fitzroy in the 1970s.
 From an Italian background, his parents, Carlo and Adelina hailed from Marostica, in the Veneto region of Italy.